 December 21- Make birdseed ornaments to hang outside to feed the birds

 December 23- Visit Chocolate World and the Hershey Museum to see the train display

 December 24- Candlelight service with family

-December 25- Sing happy birthday to Jesus!- We'll do a nice breakfast on Christmas morning and incorporate a little birthday party into it with party hats and candles!
+December 25- Sing happy birthday to Jesus!- We always do a special breakfast on Christmas morning and make sure to sing happy birthday to Jesus.